NETWAYS/foreman-training/plugins/06_expire_hosts.md

-The Foreman Plugin Expire Hosts allows to add an expiration date on hosts and to configure notifications for owners and admins in advance, automatically shutdown when the hosts is expired and delete it also automatically afterwards.
-This is quite useful on virtual machines used for development and testing, for hardware shutdown and deletion can not be automated but it will at least notify.
+The Foreman Plugin Expire Hosts allows to add an expiration date on hosts and to configure notifications for owners and admins in advance, automatically shutdown hosts when expired and also delete them automatically afterwards.
+This is quite useful on virtual machines used for development and testing, for hardware shutdown and deletion cannot be automated but it will at least notify.

 ~~~PAGEBREAK~~~